A TRIBUTE TO THURMAN MUNSON

 The '77 and '78 seasons were very stormy and successful for the Yankees and their fans.
 George Steinbrenner, who was disappointed in the Yankees showing in the 1976 World Series, signed Reggie Jackson as a free agent during the off-season.
 After some squabbles and little bumps in the road, Munson again led the Yankees to Pennant and World Series wins in both years.
 My memory during those two years recalls Munson as the heart and soul of the team.
 He was scrappy.
 He played injured.
 He had a swagger that assured Yankee fans that he would get the job done.
 I still can see him knocking Guidry's hat off his head as he shook "Gator's" hand after another big win in 1978.

 Reggie once proclaimed himself as "the straw that stirs the drink".
 Jax might have been right, but if he was, Thurman was the glass, the ice, the gin, and the tonic.
 He was our Captain.
 He was our "Pride Of The Yankees".
 He represented that "interlocking" N Y better than any Yankee I've known.
-Yes, thirty years have passed, but the light of Thurman Munson still shines at Yankee Stadium.
+Yes, thirty-four years have passed, but the light of Thurman Munson still shines at Yankee Stadium.
 Not only in Monument Park, but in our minds and hearts.

 Yankee Tradition Home Page